DionteDS/NewsApp/README.md

 The steps below will show you how to download and run the project.

-You will also need to sign up on the News API website for an API Key
+You will also need to sign up on the News API website for an API Key.

 ### Prerequisites